sfl0r3nz05/DistributedBchFWArchIoT/README.md

 3- Retrieval Nodes retrive manifest and images and send them to the devices.

-For a more in-depth view, see [Project Architecture](./Architecture).
+For a more in-depth view, see [Project Architecture](./Design/Architecture).
-For a description of the information flow, see [Data Flow](./FlowDiagrams).
+For a description of the information flow, see [Data Flow](./Design/FlowDiagrams).
+For a description of the data structures, see [Data Flow](./Design/DataStrctures).

 > **Note:** This repo is under development ⛏.
 > > It is maintained by [Jesús Rugarcía Sandía](https://github.com/jesusrugarcia), [Íñigo Juarros](https://github.com/inijuarros) and [Santiago Figueroa](https://github.com/sfl0r3nz05) as part of the project: *Distributed blockchain-based firmware update architecture for IoT devices*.